nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) Run all Fuzz tests

-Standard tool runs only single fuzz test.
-Use following to run all fuzz tests in a package.
+The standard tool runs only a single fuzz test.
+Use the following to run all fuzz tests in a package.

 ```